 Best option?
 Turn off your accounts.
 That means either going private or temporarily turning them off in your account settings.
 Many social media platforms are a nightmare to fully delete and will take every step possible to keep you on the app, but that means you can essentially make your account invisible and temporarily unavailable until after your claim is complete.
 In addition, ask your friends and family not to mention you, tag you, post or tweet anything about you, or comment on your pages.

-Lastly, once you are ready to pursue a claim, contact Wingate, Russotti, Shapiro & Halperin, LLP.
+Lastly, once you are ready to pursue a claim, contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our New York personal injury lawyers are well-versed in going up against at-fault insurance companies and can aggressively pursue compensation on your behalf.
 We are also fully aware of the ways social media can be presented in negotiations or a courtroom and can provide proper advice about what to do about your accounts.
 If you think we are the right firm for you, call us at (212) 986-7353 to schedule a free consultation.